akimwong/akimwong/README.md

 ### Hey there! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">
 <br/>
-Hi, I'm Carlos Wong, a passionate about new technologies and in specific about data science and cloud computing from Spain.
+Hi, I'm Carlos Wong, a passionate about new technologies and in specific about data science and cloud computing from Spain./>